DigiDARATechnologies/Image-Classification-Using-CNN/README.md

 # Convolutional Neural Network (CNN) Image Classifier
   This project implements a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify images into two categories: Cats and Dogs.
 The model is trained on labeled image datasets and evaluated for accuracy.
 It also includes image augmentation techniques to improve generalization.

+  # Data Sets
+  ** https://www.kaggle.com/datasets/mahmudulhaqueshawon/catcat ** To Download the Data Sets for the mention link.

   # CNN/
 │── training_set/          # Training dataset
 │── test_set/              # Test dataset